Evelina-Siavris/Evelina-Siavris/README.md

 ### Hi there, I'm Evelina ✌️

-### - I'm an aspiring data analyst, passionate about problem-solving and learning everything I can to change my career path 🚀

-### - Currently, I am learning SQL, Python and Power BI.
-Will tackle more analytics tools in the near future ⭐

-### - Reach out to me on LinkedIn ✉️
+### - I'm a junior data analyst based in Vilnius, Lithuania.

+### I decided to change my career path to data analytics, because of my vast interest in data and the entire process of analyzing.
+It all comes from my passion to solve problems - specifically using insightful research.
+Puzzles have always been a favorite of mine! 🚀

+### Having successfully graduated from the Vilnius Coding School Data Analytics course, studying a lot on my own and finishing multiple DataCamp courses - I am very eager to learn everything I can to grow and excel my career. ⭐

+### I invite you to look at projects I've worked on and feel free to contact me. ✉️

 ### Fun fact: I have three cats 😸